pabloelt/pabloelt.github.io/content/project/project3/index.md

 * Increase the conversion rate from 13% to 15%.
 * Increase the median purchase from 5 to 6 products, representing a 20% increase in this metric.
-* Increase the purchase frequency from 10% to 12%, representing a 20% increase in this metric.
+* Increase the purchase recency from 10% to 12%, representing a 20% increase in this metric.

 After one year of applying these protocols, the results are as follows: